aklump/cloudy-tools/documentation/source/configuration.md

 # Configuration

+## Overview

+Configuration files are YAML or JSON.
+They are connected to your script in one, two, or three ways.

+The main configuration file is required and is hardcoded in your script as `$CONFIG`.

+Within that file, you may indicate additional configuration files using the key `additional_config`.

+Finally, configuration files may be provided dynamically at run time listening to the event `compile_config`.

+If configuration values conflict, those that came later will take prescendence; note: arrays will be merged.

+## In Depth

-Configuration is provided by YAML or JSON files.
-Examples here will be shown with YAML.
+The following examples will be shown with YAML.

-In the header of your script you will find `CONFIG`, this is for the base configuration file, e.g.,
+In the header of your script you will find `$CONFIG`, this is for the base configuration file, e.g.,

         CONFIG=script.example.yml
-        CONFIG=script.example.config.json

-1. Set it's value to the path of a supported file to use as configuration, absolute paths must begin with a forward slash, otherwise the path will be taken relative to the directory containing the script, i.e., `$(dirname $CONFIG)`
+1. Set it's value to the path of a supported file to use as configuration, absolute paths must begin with a forward slash, otherwise the path will be taken relative to the directory containing the script, i.e., `$(dirname your_cloudy_script.sh)`
 1. You may add additional configuration files by adding something like following in the YAML of the base configuration file.

         additional_config:
           - _install.local.yml

+1. Thirdly, you may provide configuration paths at run-time:

+        function on_compile_config() {
+            echo "some/other/config.yml"
+        }

 1. You may have any number of configuration files.
 1. Consider limited file permissions on your configuration files; e.g. `chmod go-rwx`.